Laurel Caliendo, President and CEO of Connecticut-based Village Mortgage, is a force of nature.

 The management team can now review actuals—including branch production costs—and projections relative to both company and branch goals in Alight-generated reports—streamlining meetings and decision making.

-- CEO, Laurel Caliendo, has anytime, anywhere access to financials and cash flow projections.
+- Laurel has anytime, anywhere access to financials and cash flow projections

-- The finance team can quickly run scenarios to evaluate the impact of interest rates and volume changes on future financials.
+- Daily analysis of the impact of interest rates and volume changes on future financials

 Laurel plans to roll Alight out to the senior management team so they can run their own scenarios in real time.
 And branch managers will have permissioned access to view and manage their financials in Alight.